Hip pain can be a frustrating condition to live with – walking, sitting, even sleeping can make it worse.

 The pain is mostly around the side of the hips but can refer into the groin, buttocks or down into the outside of the leg as far as the knee and sometimes further.
 It is usually a dull and aching pain, but you can usually find spots around the hip that are painful to press.

-When you combine this tendency to aggravate the condition doing something as simple as walking, you can see how this condition gets easily entrenched.
+When you combine this tendency to aggravate the condition by doing something as simple as walking, you can see how this condition gets easily entrenched.
 It can be very frustrating.

-What will an osteopath do?
+What will an Osteopath do?

 It is important to see a professional, particularly if your hip pain has been sticking around over a month.
 At Sydney Health Professionals, we run diagnostic tests in the clinic to help identify if it is truly lateral hip tendonitis you have, and what the root cause of it might be.
 We then begin you on a structured program designed to stop the process and correct the underlying causes.
 This is a very careful process that should be overseen by a professional like an Osteopath, at least at the outset.